josemmor/GherkinGuide/readme.md

 python main.py

+### Changing the Language

+To change the language of the interface, go to the "Configuración" option in the menu and select your preferred language by clicking on the respective flag (Spain for Spanish, US for English).

 ## Contribution

 We welcome contributions to GherkinGuide!
-If you have an idea for a new feature or have found a bug, please open an issue or submit a pull request.
+If you have an idea for a new feature, have found a bug, or would like to propose changes to the code, please open an issue or submit a pull request.

 ### Contributing Guidelines